 Welcome to Delights Home Bakery & Micro-farm

-Market Update: We are now presenting our breads and other products at the Christiansburg Farmers' Market, Saturdays, from 8 AM to 2 PM, and the Pulaski Marketplace, Tuesdays, from 4 PM to 8 PM.
+Market Update: We are now presenting our breads and other products at the Pulaski Marketplace, Tuesdays, from 4 PM to 8 PM, starting May 20th, 2014

-In addition to thase markets, we have farm-fresh cage-free eggs, raw local honey, (frozen) breads, and other goodies, for sale at our 7th Street location, subject to availability.
+In addition to the Marketplace, we usually have farm-fresh cage-free eggs, raw local honey, (frozen) breads, and other goodies, for sale at our 7th Street Radford location, subject to availability.